flaviaouyang/Sages-Femmes-du-Quebec-Database/README.md

 ## INTRODUCTION

-The program connects midwives with expecting parents.
 This database application aims to serve midwives' side of data input and processing.
 A midwife can use this application to review information related to appointments with expecting parents.
 They can check all notes, and medical tests related to the parents, add new notes for a certain appointment, or prescribe medical tests for the mother.

 ## WORKFLOW